Monday, March 22, 2010

 Other blogs are also reporting this news today so I thought I'd research it a bit more and find a few of the actual clippings from the newspapers of the day.
 Here are a sample, just from September to November 1954, starting with the Daily Mirror's reportage of the incident (above) and then the reports and opinions of the Daily Express as the paranoia swiftly reached fever pitch.
 Click on the clippings to see them in a larger and more legible size.

 The tragedy of the story is that there was never any foundation that comics were the incentive for the churchyard incident.
 Not a shred of evidence that comics "warped" children.
 Millions of comics were sold, yet millions of readers grew up to be normal rational adults.
 But the seeds of doubt were sown, nasty malicious rumours spread by church leaders and newspaper editors that damaged the reputation of comics forever.
+The hysteria caused parliament to react.
+In 1955 the (Children and Young Persons) Harmful Publications Act came into force to forbid the importation or publication of horror comics in the UK that are likely to fall into the hands of children.
+(Although it didn't seem to prevent the resurgence of the imported horror comics in the 1970s.)
 Even to this day some people still think there was some truth to the "dangers" of comic books and even amongst some British comic collectors there is an attitude that American comics are inferior and vulgar.

 The establishment loves to create demons.
 A century ago it was "Penny Dreadfuls", in the 1980s it was "video nasties", then video games, and now it's the Internet that's the current scapegoat.
 Religious leaders and the media are always exploiting the paranoia of the public to hide the unpalatable truth: that humanity is flawed and the dark side comes from within.
 It's easier to blame external forces that "warp" people rather than face the fact that humans are nothing more than animals one step up from savages.